Sathish

-Sathish Muthukrishnan (born 23 May 1987) is an Indian actor and comedian working in the Tamil film industry.
+Sathish Muthukrishnan (born 23 May 1987) is an Indian actor and comedian working in the Tamil cinema.
 He made a breakthrough portraying a role alongside Sivakarthikeyan in Ethir Neechal (2013).
 He won Edison Award for Best Comedian for his performance in Kaththi (2014), Thangamagan (2015) and Remo (2016) and Edison Award for Best Appearance for the film Tamizh Padam 2 (2018).